Connect with us

 You should invest in multi-purpose pieces of furniture that offer maximum functionality in minimal square footage to reduce the need for many pieces.

-Choose a bed with under bed storage or one with high legs so that you can keep items underneath.
+Choose a bed with under-bed storage or one with high legs so that you can keep items underneath.

 Make your rooms multi-functional by utilising one space for different functions.

-Your bedroom could double up as working space while your dining room can also be used as a recreational area when not eating.
+Your bedroom could double up as a working space while your dining room can also be used as a recreational area when not eating.
 The living room can be turned into a sleeping area.

-Most importantly, learn to keep only what you absolutely need and do away with junk which only serves to clutter the space making it appear even smaller.
+Most importantly, learn to keep only what you need and do away with junk which only serves to clutter the space making it appear even smaller.
 The best policy to employ is – if you have not used something for over a year, get rid of it.

 Combing these ideas in your small space will make it function smoothly thus becoming more enjoyable to live in.